U p c o m i n g C o n c e r t s

 Cellist, Joshua Kováč

-Thirteen year old cellist, Joshua Kováč is a homeschooled eighth-grader from Johnson City, Tennessee, andcurrently studies with professor Daniel Veis.
+Thirteen year old cellist, Joshua Kováč is a homeschooled eighth student from Johnson City, Tennessee, who studies with professor Daniel Veis.
 Joshua began his musical studies at the age of four and has since received numerous honors and awards.
 At the age of seven, Joshua won first prize at the ProBohemia International Competition in Ostrava, Czech Republic, and second prize at the Heran International Cello Competition in Ústí nad Orlicí, Czech Republic.
 Other honors include first prizes at the American Protégé Competition and International Grande Music Competition, and second prize at the International Virtuoso Competition.
-He is also placed first Youth Aliyah Concerto Competition and third prize at the Hilton Head Symphony Orchestra Youth Concerto Competition.
+He also placed first Youth Aliyah Concerto Competition and won third prize at the Hilton Head Symphony Orchestra Youth Concerto Competition.

 Joshua has performed as a soloist with the Oak Ridge Symphony Orchestra, Kinnor Philharmonic, ETSU Chamber Orchestra, and Scruffy City Orchestra.
-On February 6, 2020 Joshua appeared on the From The Top, Show 382 at the Isabella Stewart Gardner Museum in Boston and is a recipient of the Jack Kent Cooke Young Artist Award, class of 2020.
+On February 6, 2020 Joshua appeared on the National Public Radio's From The Top and is a recipient of the Jack Kent Cooke Young Artist Award.

 Joshua has furthered his studies at several summer festivals -- including Music@Menlo, Heartland Chamber Music Festival, ETSU Chamber Music Festival, and the National Cello Institute .He has performed in masterclasses for Gilbert Kalish, Matt Haimovitz, Steven Doane, Keith Robinson, Thomas Landschoot, Ivan Chen, Johannes Moser, and the Parker String Quartet.
 Joshua is currently a student of ETSU pre-college Chamber Music Program and a member of ETSU Chamber Orchestra.
 Among other interests, Joshua enjoys solving Rubik’s cubes, playing chess, reading,